broadinstitute/palantir-workflows/BenchmarkVCFs/docs/CompareBenchmarks_README.md

 - `Int? mem_gb`: Optional input overriding the default memory.
 - `Int? preemptible`: Optional input overriding the default number of preemptible attempts.

-### Generating Plots for Different GC Content

-In addition to generating the CSV file containing the comparisons, this workflow can generate plots that show precision and sensitivity over different bins of GC content.
-In order to do this, include the stratifier intervals in `gs://broad-dsde-methods-hydro-gen-truth-data-public/NIST/GIAB/genome_stratifications/gc` (from the [GIAB Github repo](https://github.com/genome-in-a-bottle/genome-stratifications/blob/master/GRCh38/GCcontent/GRCh38-GCcontent-README.md), also available for [GRCh37](https://github.com/genome-in-a-bottle/genome-stratifications/blob/master/GRCh37/GCcontent/GRCh37-GCcontent-README.md)) when running `BenchmarkVCFs`.
-Whatever set of GC bins is chosen, the `stratLabels` must start with `gc` and will be sorted alphabetically, i.e. `gc15` will be before `gc15to20` on the horizontal axes of the plots.

 ## Notebook for Exporting Results to Google Sheets